 , which we covered in Chapter 12.
 So, when we talk about the “interface of a class”, it’s not always clear whether we’re talking about the public surface area of the class, or an actualinterface

-in the class declaration.- The code in the body of a function or property is called its implementation.
+in the class declaration. - The code in the body of a function or property is called its implementation.

-To help visualize this, let’s look at the code for one of the first classes we wrote, way back in Chapter 4 - a
+To help visualize this, let’s look at the code for one of the first classes we wrote, way back in Chapter 4 - a Circle

 Now, let’s take the exact same code, but indent the implementation off to the right, in order to help distinguish between the interface and implementation.